Logitech/vr_ink_sdk/Documentation/Driver/Readme.md

 We would appreciate if you would opt in, since this will help Logitech understand which features of VR Ink are the most used, and it will be helpful in case of remote support.

-You can decide to opt in and out at any moment by going to the *Advanced* menu on the STATUS page.
+You can decide to opt in and out at any moment by clicking on the cogwheel at the top right of the application:

 ![Status Advanced](./../Images/Driver/StatusAdvanced.gif)